Al-Caveman/hillarymail/README.md

 users.  most people would probably prefer using a local hillarymail server in order to centralize the backup of their hillarymail messages.

+**notes on bcc:**
+- messages get packed several times.  once without `bcc` addresses, which will be the same message that's sent to recipients in `to` and `cc`. then, the message will get packed several times, each time with only a single `bcc` address and gets sent only to that single `bcc` address. this way `bcc` will work as normally one would expect.
+- each `bcc` recipient must also have a different `KEY` encrypted to him. this way if an encrypted mailbox is stolen, one cannot try to decrypt with his own keys to extract whether the stolen mailbox belongs to a person in the `bcc` of some email that he got.  if any client implementation does not behave so, then it's a security vulnerability bug and must be fixed.
+- honoring the semantics of `bcc`, by performing the steps above, is the duty of the sender.  because the relays don't know which recipient's public key is bcc or not, plus relays can't modify the content of `msg/*` (duh).

 ## wrapping a mail
 this happens when a hillarymail server receives a hillarymail mail (either